William H. Natcher Parkway

 The William H. Natcher Green River Parkway was the designation for a 72.3 mi freeway that ran from Bowling Green to Owensboro in the US commonwealth of Kentucky.
 The Natcher Parkway was one of nine highways that were a part of Kentucky's parkway system.
 The portion north of Interstate 65 (I-65) was signed as I-165, and the portion south of I-65 as Kentucky Route 9007 (KY 9007) on March 6, 2019.

 Route description

 The parkway began at an interchange with US Route 231 (US 231) south of I-65 (exit 20) near Bowling Green.
 It traveled along the west side of the city in a northwesterly direction, through rolling farmlands and near coal mines, for 72.3 mi before meeting its northern terminus at an interchange with US 60 in Owensboro.
-At exit 43, the parkway intersected with the Wendell H. Ford Western Kentucky Parkway.
+At exit 43, the parkway intersected with the Western Kentucky Parkway.
 The Natcher Parkway bypassed the cities of Morgantown, Beaver Dam and Hartford.
 The parkway carried the unsigned designation of Kentucky Route 9007 (WN 9007).